Smooth Lasso Estimator for the Function-on-Function Linear Regression Model: Introduction

 The paper is organized as follows.
 In Section \ref{sec_2}, the S-LASSO estimator is presented.
 In Section \ref{sec_theo}, asymptotic properties of the S-LASSO estimator are discussed in terms of consistency and pointwise sign consistency.
-In Section \ref{sec_sim}, by means of a Monte Carlo simulation study the S-LASSO estimator is compared, in terms of estimation error and prediction accuracy, with competing estimators already proposed in the literature before.
-In Section \ref{sec_real}, the potential of the S-LASSO estimator are demonstrated with respect of two benchmark datasets: the \textit{Canadian weather} and \textit{Swedish mortality data}.
-Proofs and algorithm description are given in the Supplementary Material.
+In Section \ref{sec_sim}, by means of a Monte Carlo simulation study, the S-LASSO estimator is compared, in terms of estimation error and prediction accuracy, with competing estimators already proposed in the literature.
+In Section \ref{sec_real}, the potential of the S-LASSO estimator are demonstrated with respect of three datasets: the \textit{Canadian weather}, \textit{Swedish mortality} and \textit{ship CO\textsubscript{2} emission data}.
+Proofs, data generation procedures in the simulation study as well as additional simulation results, and, algorithm description are given in the Supplementary Material.